 Rather than spending your energy on monotonous tasks, you can channel it towards providing a highly personalized experience to your current tenants or dealing with clients to grow your portfolio.

 No one really knows when scientists and researchers will achieve General or Super intelligent AI.
-So, it is safe to say that AI will not be replacing humans any time soon.
+So, it is safe to say that AI will not be replacing humans at real estate jobs any time soon.

 A good rental property management software allows property managers and owners to perform several essential daily tasks automatically.
 This includes responding to repetitive tenant inquiries, booking tours, posting vacancies online, accounting and billing, and maintenance.